jon-heard/Glassdoor_companyfilter/README.md

 Each job post gets a "filter company" button added to it.
 If clicked, the post’s company is completely hidden from this and all future searches.

+Note: It is in working condition, but rough around the edges.
+I intend to add more console logging (for debugging purposes) and cleanup the web api to adhere to more closely follow RESTful precepts.

 Requirements:
 1) Greasemonkey (a firefox plugin)
 2) A http server with php and mysql (to store company names)